nunit/nunit/docs/articles/running-tests/NUnitLite-Runner.md

 In addition, if you are using C#, step 3 is handled as well.
 A file, Program.cs, is added to your project with a Main() like that above.

+> [!NOTE]
-**Note:** If you are not working in C#, you should delete the Program.cs file that the NuGet package added to your test project.
+> If you are not working in C#, you should delete the Program.cs file that the NuGet package added to your test project.

 #### NUnitLite Output